-Prerequisite: Grade or "C" or higher in MATH 2620.
+Prerequisites: Acceptance to the Exercise Physiology Program and g rade or "C" or higher in MATH 2620.
 Introduction to the distribution and determinants of chronic diseases in the population.
 Causal relationships laying the groundwork for programs of prevention and control emphasized.
 Commonly used epidemiological statistics and research methods discussed.